 Inventory is measured at the lower of cost and net realisable value.
 The cost of inventory includes expenditure incurred in acquiring the inventory, production or conversion costs and other costs incurred in bringing them to their existing location and condition.
 Cost incurred in bringing each product to its present location and condition is based on:

-Raw and packaging materials
+Raw and packaging materials and purchased finished goods

-purchase cost on a first-in, first-out basis including
+purchase cost on a first- in, first - out basis including

 transportation and clearing costs